JAMESMTL/snippets/bnx2x/untangle/README.md

 To build the kernel module for untangle you will have to build the full kernel.
 The process is not overly complicated but it does take time (~30-45 mins).
 These build instructions are based on the following wiki article https://wiki.untangle.com/index.php/Building_the_Code

-<b>I recommend doing the build on a build VM or dedicated build machine and copy the kernel module over to your production machine</b> I used a 48GB VM for the build.
+<b>I recommend doing the build on a build VM or dedicated build machine and copy the kernel module over to your production machine</b>

 Step 1: Create the build machine.
-I installed untangle using the iso found here: https://wiki.untangle.com/index.php/NG_Firewall_Downloads
+I used a 48GB VM for the build and I installed untangle using the iso found here: https://wiki.untangle.com/index.php/NG_Firewall_Downloads

 Step 2: Run the setup wizard to set nics (disable automatic updates)